shubh24/shubh24.github.com/_posts/2016-10-23-Why I trekked ABC?.md

 `03:50, Machapuchchre Base Camp`

 As excited as a 5-year old, I'm all set to trek!
 I spit on my palms, and sprint a couple of 30 metre stretches to warm up.
-Gyani's vlogged the customary beginnning of the day -- we trek 400 metres uphill to ABC, soak in the sunrise and then begin our 2000 metre descent to Bamboo, all within 12 hours.
+Gyani's vlogged the customary beginnning of the day -- we trek 400 metres uphill to ABC, watch the sunrise and then begin our 2000 metre descent to Bamboo, all within 12 hours.

 Man, it's gonna be a long day!